 The active extent of the HRC-S in the dispersion direction is 296 mm, almost exactly twice that for the ACIS-S. The nominal 0th-order aimpoints for each detector are slightly offset from the detector center so that gaps between the three HRC-S segments (six ACIS-S segments) will occur at different wavelengths in negative and positive orders.
-In addition, a small offset of -0.33' from the on-axis aimpoint is used as the default for grating observations with ACIS-S so that 0th order photons will fall entirely on one readout node.
+A Y-axis (dispersion axis) offset of +1.5' is also commonly used with LETG/ACIS-S observations to increase the wavelength coverage of the backside-illuminated (higher-QE) S1 and S3 chips.